adw62/HarmonicBond_CUDA2SYCL/README.md

 These can be timed by running: `python time.py`

-Running the CUDA code on Nvidia M1000M and SYCL code on Intel DevCloud targeting DG1(XeMax) yeilds the following results:
+Running the CUDA code on Nvidia M1000M and SYCL code on Intel DevCloud targeting XeMax yeilds the following results:

 ![openmm2](https://user-images.githubusercontent.com/38112687/159540167-69e85cb0-beba-492b-9090-3f534a80dea7.png)